 Master of Urban and Regional Planning

 The Masters Program in Urban and Regional Planning at Cal Poly was established in 1972 and is fully accredited by the American Planning Association.
 It is the only accredited program in Southern California offering most of its classes in the evening hours.
 The program can be completed in two years if taken on a full time basis, or in up to seven years on a part-time schedule.
 The quality of the program has been recognized by national accreditation teams, in awards by professional organizations, and by employer demand for our students.
-Planetizen also rated the program as among the most diverse in the nation.
-The Graduate Coordinator is Dr. Courtney Knapp email@example.com.
+In 2006, Planetizen rated the program in the top 25 nationally, 6th in the nation for zoning administration.
+Planetizen also rated the program as the most diverse in the nation.
+The Graduate Coordinator is Dr. Dina Abdul Karim firstname.lastname@example.org.

 Our graduates work as planners, managers, analysts, advisors, and designers, at urban, regional, state, and national levels.
 They work for local governments and governmental agencies, for private consulting firms, and for nonprofit and environmental groups.
 Students come from a wide variety of backgrounds and disciplines.
 Many are working part time while they move into or expand their education in the field of planning.